Gorilla Region Guide

 Standard

-Buhoma Community Rest Camp or Ride 4 a Woman Guesthouse can work well when practical access and local character matter most.
+Options such as Buhoma Community Rest Camp or Ride 4 a Woman Guesthouse can work well when the priority is simple access, local character, and a sensible base near the right permit sector.

 Mid-range

-Rushaga Gorilla Camp or Gorilla Mist Camp suit travelers who want stronger comfort while staying close to the right trekking logistics.
+Rushaga Gorilla Camp, Gorilla Mist Camp, or similar lodges suit travelers who want more comfort while keeping the trek morning practical and well-positioned.

 Luxury